 Cambridge Assessment International Education is recognised by the Office of Qualifications and Examinations Regulation (Ofqual).
 Ofqual is the regulator of examinations in England for the award of qualifications.
 Cambridge International assessments and qualifications are closely monitored to ensure that it meets the appropriate standards by Ofqual.
 Cambridge Assessment International Education works closely with Ofqual to maintain their recognised status.

 Furen International School offers the Preparatory Course for Cambridge International A-Level.
-This course prepares students for the Cambridge International A-Level Examinations and equips them with critical thinking and comprehensive skills sets for pursuing university education or future career developments.
+This course prepares students 14 years and above for the Cambridge International A-Level Examinations and equips them with critical thinking and comprehensive skills sets necessary for pursuing university education or future career developments.
 Students who pass at least 1 subject in the examination will be granted a Cambridge International A-Level certification from Cambridge Assessment International Education.
 Students with good grades or at least three A-level subjects can look forward to pursuing university or other tertiary education in Singapore or overseas.

 General Paper (8021)

 The General Paper module aims to develop students into critical thinkers who are able to construct arguments and communicate their ideas using clear, accurate and effective language.
 Students will explore a range of key issues of global and local significance, providing them with a good foundation to thrive in a fast-changing world with maturity of thought, independent thinking and the proficient use of the English language.
 It will give them a broader understanding of the world and getting them ready to meet the challenges of higher education and the workplace in the future.

 This module aims to enable students to acquire the necessary mathematical concepts and skills for everyday life, for continuous learning in Mathematics and related disciplines, and to develop the necessary process skills for the acquisition and application of mathematical concepts and skills.
 It is also intended to develop students’ logical thinking and problem solving skills and apply these skills to solve problems in different areas.